- Requirements for a Diploma of College Studies (DCS)

 Change of Study Program

-A student wishing to change his study program must, after obtaining authorization from the Career Officer if a change of occupation is required, obtain the authorization of the Academic Dean and the Director of College Programs or Vice-Dean of Studies according to the semester cycle.
+A student wishing to change his study program must, after obtaining authorization from the Career Officer if a change of occupation is required, obtain the authorization of the Academic Dean and the Director of College Programs or the university program authority according to the appropriate level.

 Any student has the right to request a review of grades motivated by valid reasons.
 This request can be done during the semester or at the end of the semester.
 It should be noted that the results obtained as a result of a revision may remain the same, be increased or lowered.